 Claude Connectors Tutorial: Build and Deploy a Connector to Claude

-Building an interactive Claude Connector with sunpeak.
+Building an interactive Claude Connector.

 Claude Connectors are MCP servers that extend what Claude can do.
 Over 200 connectors are listed in the Connectors Directory at claude.ai, from Google Drive and Slack to Figma and Canva.
 Some return data for Claude to reason over.
 Others render full interactive UIs inside the chat.